codewind-resources/rogue-cloud/docs/Developing-Eclipse-on-Codewind.md

 ## Play Rogue Cloud using Eclipse Codewind

 ### A) Install Eclipse
 - If you already have Eclipse installed, skip to the next section.
-Microclimate Developer Tools for Eclipse requires Eclipse 2019-03, or newer.
+Codewind requires Eclipse 2019-03, or newer.

 1) Visit the [Eclipse download page](https://www.eclipse.org/downloads/packages/).
 2) Locate the `Eclipse IDE for Enterprise Java Developers` section, select your operating system, then click `Download`.